larsks/gitblogger/README.rst

 preferred lightweight markup language.
 I'm also a fan of version control in general and git_ in particular.
-I like being able to track my changes over time, I like using a `real editor`_ on my posts, and I like having things happen with the smallest amount of manual intervention possibe.
+I like being able to track my changes over time, I like using a `real editor`_ on my posts, and I like having things happen with the smallest amount of manual intervention possible.

 Requirements
 ============